timkuijsten/node-ld-jsonstream/README.md

 * maxDocs {Number, default infinite} maximum number of documents to receive
 * maxBytes {Number, default infinite} maximum number of bytes to receive
 * flush {Boolean, default true} whether to flush any remaining data on writer end
-* debug {Boolean, default false} whether to do extra console logging or not
 * hide {Boolean, default false} whether to suppress errors or not (used in tests)
 * readableObjectMode {Boolean, default false} Sets objectMode for the readable side of the stream.
 Note: the writable side of the stream can never be in object mode.
 If